OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Deep-Webs-and-Darknets.md

 - [H-Indexer](http://jncyepk6zbnosf4p.onion/onions.html)
   Another onion site that offers a list of fresh onions.
 Beware, results are often uncensored, so you may encounter illegal material.
 - [DarkSearch](https://darksearch.io/)
-  A search engine for TOR onion sites.
+  ~~A search engine for TOR onion sites.
 Claims to index thousands of onions.
 Offers the ability to use [advanced search operators](https://darksearch.io/dorks), and they also provide a free API.
-Appears to be a bit outdated though.
+Appears to be a bit outdated though.~~ Has removed all public access.
 - [Kilos](http://mlyusr6htlxsyc7t2f4z53wdxh3win7q3qpxcrbam6jf3dmua7tnzuyd.onion/)
   Specific market & vendor sale of goods engine.
 Currently indexing over 876,601 forum posts, 106,558 listings, 6,313 vendors, and 1,443,739 reviews from 12 markets and 5 forums.
 - [IACA Darkweb Tools](https://iaca-darkweb-tools.com/)